TheCarsonWest/TheCarsonWest.github.io/test/content/Spring Forces.md

 *    $ k $  is the **spring constant** (N/m).
 *    $ x $  is the **displacement** from the equilibrium position (m).

 This energy represents the work done to deform the spring from its equilibrium state and is available to do work when the spring returns to equilibrium.
-Elastic potential energy is a crucial component in Conservation of Energy problems involving springs, often converting between kinetic energy, gravitational potential energy, and elastic potential energy.
+Elastic potential energy is a crucial component in [Conservation of Energy](./../conservation-of-energy/) problems involving springs, often converting between kinetic energy, gravitational potential energy, and elastic potential energy.

 ## Relating Spring Forces to Simple Harmonic Motion (SHM)

-A mass attached to a spring, oscillating without friction, is a classic example of Defining Simple Harmonic Motion (SHM).
+A mass attached to a spring, oscillating without friction, is a classic example of [Defining Simple Harmonic Motion (SHM)](./../defining-simple-harmonic-motion-(shm)/).
 The restoring nature of the spring force is what drives this oscillatory motion.
 For such a system, Newton's Second Law yields:

  $
 \Sigma F = ma \Rightarrow -kx = ma
  $

-This leads to a differential equation whose solution describes Representing and Analyzing SHM.
+This leads to a differential equation whose solution describes [Representing and Analyzing SHM](./../representing-and-analyzing-shm/).
 The period and frequency of such an oscillator depend on the mass and the spring constant  $ k $ .
 For an ideal mass-spring system, the period  $ T $  is given by:

  $
 T = 2\pi\sqrt{\frac{m}{k}}